-While the $79 per month price tag seems high at first, it could actually save you a bunch of money in the long run.
+While the $99 per month price tag seems high at first, it could actually save you a bunch of money in the long run.

-With the Professional plan you pay 0% commissions and transaction fees, which is probably the greatest benefit alongside a much wider set of features you’ll be able to utilise too.
+With the Professional plan, you pay 0% commissions and transaction fees, which is probably the greatest benefit alongside a much wider set of features you’ll be able to utilise too.

-You also qualify for instant payouts, instead of getting monthly Paypal deposits with a 30 day delay like the free plan.
+You also qualify for instant payouts, instead of getting monthly Paypal deposits with a 30-day delay like the free plan.

 You get access to live chat support if you run into any issues with the platform.

 Advanced reporting in the Professional plan can give you a better idea of how your courses are performing.

 The professional plan lets you bulk import students, provide graded quizzes, and more.